What Rights do Grandparents Have After Divorce?

 A: Yes--if she and your son are divorced, or if they were never married.
 According to the language of the Adoption Statute, your visitation rights will be terminated by the stepparent adoption, and any visitation following the adoption would continue strictly on a voluntary basis.
 This statutory language does not apply where the natural parent is deceased, however, so if your son is deceased, you will still be able to hang on to your visitation rights after the adoption.
 There is, from time to time, movement in the legislature to change the Adoption Statute language, but this matter is not currently being addressed.

 This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association.
-It was originally prepared by Columbus attorney Richard L. Innis, and updated by Cleveland attorney Laurel G. Stein of Nee / Bittinger, LLC.
+It was originally prepared by Columbus attorney Richard L. Innis, and updated by Cleveland attorney Laurel G. Stein of Bittinger Law.